jeffelin/AI-ML-Python-Learning/README.md

-ML Projects To Do
+# ML Projects To Do

-Linear Regression
-Classification
+## Main Techniques

-Neural Network
+Linear Regression, Classification, Neural Network

-Projects:
+## Main libraries

+Pytorch
+Tensorflow

+### Projects

-1. Iris Dataset done!
+1. Iris Dataset -> done!
 2.

-Learn the basics of PyTorch
+#### Mastery Strategy 1

-Implementing Research Paper From Scratch
-1 New Paper a Month
+Implementing Research Paper From Scratch --> 1 New Paper a Month, Research Papers:

-    Research Papers
-    Attention is all you need
+1. Attention is all you need
-    YOLO: you only look once
+2. YOLO: you only look once
-    A few useful things to know about machine learning Bag of tricks for image classification with convolutional neural networks Distilling the knowledge in a neural network
+3. A few useful things to know about machine learning
+4. Bag of tricks for image classification with convolutional neural networks
+5. Distilling the knowledge in a neural network

+#### Mastery Strategy 2
-Fine Tuning an Open Source LLM with Google Colab
+Fine Tuning an Open Source LLM with Google Colab --> TBD.